kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 ).astype(bool)
 ```

-The `building_mask` represents the mask $M_p$, which indicates the potential areas (pixels) where energy can be mined.
+The `building_mask` represents the mask $M_b$, which indicates the potential areas (pixels) where energy can be mined.
 Together with the energy yield
 bitmap $\mathbf E$ we can select the pixels relevant for the energy calculation which is shown in the third image.

 #### Solar panel mask